 The Company's policy is to fully hedge its interest rate and exchange rate exposures.
-The current hedges are all 100% effective.
+The company applies hedge accounting for all derivatives except for short term fx forwards relating to interest positions.
+The current hedges are all 100% effective. during the year..